ku-sldg/am-docker/README.md

 Then, build the container with `make`.
 You can optionally specify a remote registry using the `DOCKER_REGISTRY` environment variable.

+There are 2 versions of the container, one based on `ubuntu:22.04` and one based on `fedora:36`.
+You can build these with `make image_ubuntu` and `make image_fedora` respectively.

 If you want to install the demo files to a non-root directory, export the `AT_PREFIX` variable.
 This variable should NOT end with a `/`.

 ## Running the demo

-Once the container is built, you can run it using `make run`, which will drop you in a Bash shell.
+Once the container is built, you can run it using `make run_{ubuntu|fedora}`, which will drop you in a Bash shell.

 There, you can use my crappy `daymon` process manager to start the background services for the demo: